yushoteke/SymmetricPolynomials/src/update notes.md

 to happen.
 These improvements collectively reduced runtime from 21s to 18.5s.
 Memory allocated increated from 17.58M to 38.22M, memory usage increased from 2.45GiB to 5.57GiB

+In commit "reduce usage of sets"
+An inquiry into memory usage suggests that most of allocated memory is spent on creating new sets and pushing terms into dictionary.
+The second most allocated is collecting coefficients into a container.
+These improvements collectively reduced fruntime from 18.5s to 16.5s.
+Memory allocated decreased from 38.22M to 5.42M, and memory usage decreased from 5.57GiB to 2.623GiB

+In commit "further investigations"
+A further analysis shows that in decompose12, the creation of new_term is type unstable.
+Used some gimmick to make it type stable, but did not result in performance gains.
+Memory analysis shows that most of the time is spent to check if key is in dictionary, get value corresponding to key, and modify value corresponding to key.
+If I cannot find anymore mathematical improvements, then the next step is to find a better dictionary.

+Some other thoughts:
+Since all tuples are fixed length, maybe think in trie direction?
+Since we sometimes group all terms which looks like S(a,x), where a is fixed, together, maybe think of this as a prefix?
+Inside push!, sometimes there's double lookup.
+Maybe tokens could fix this?

+In commit "array pool"
+By doing memory analysis, most of the memories allocations occur in push!.
+The suspected reasons are, when the arrays grow out of size, it needs to be dynamically resized, which results in more allocation.
+Since there are many allocation of small and medium sized arrays, the solution to this is to use an array pool.
+When the polynomial needs an array, it "borrows" an array from the pool.
+When the pool is out of array, it creates a new one.
+When the polynomial finishes using the array, it "returns" the array to the pool.
+Made two changes.
+First minor change in utility.jl file avoids allocating extra arrays.
+Then, the basic array pool implementation reduced memory allocation from 5.42M to 3.9M and memory usage from 2.623GiB to 1.91GiB